 It’s Thanksgiving and They’re Back…

 Thanksgiving break is the first official long break when students come home.
-Of course, many of us had a nice, long visit we can thank Hurricane Irma for, but that is still two months off from Thanksgiving.
-I do not know about you, but after two months of texts, phone calls, and Facetime, there is nothing like being able to hug your student for the first time….
+I do not know about you, but after nearly three months of texts, phone calls, and Facetime, there is nothing like being able to hug your student for the first time….
 And then the tug of war begins (sometimes hours after they arrive).

 As parents, we have to remember that our kids have been on their own for several months, if not more if they started over the summer.
 They now answer to only themselves.
 They are learning valuable lessons; even if the most appreciated one to date is that when one runs out of clean underwear; wearing a bathing suit in its place is not as comfortable.
 (True story.)
 They probably enjoy being able to sleep all day or stay up into the early mornings talking with friends or going out at 11 pm after they finish studying and eating whenever and whatever they like.